Dualities of 3D $\mathcal{N}=1$ SQCD from Branes and non-SUSY deformations: Non-SUSY Dualities

 We proceed to study the low energy dynamics of both sides of the duality.
 For $\Nf=0$ it was shown in \cite{Gomis:2017ixy} that the electric theory admits three phases: in addition to the large positive mass and large negative masses, there is an intermediate quantum phase characterised by a TQFT.
 This phases were recovered in \cite{Armoni:2022wef} using brane dynamics.
 Here we extend this dualities to the case including flavours and show that it also admits an intermediate phase.

-As anticipated, in this case the electric theory has two magnetic duals.
-In order for them to correctly reproduce the IR dynamics of the electric thery, we need to ensure that their $U(1)$ levels match in the IR: we have to asign $U(1)$ level $\Nc-\Nf$ to the magnetic theory and $-\Nc+\Nf$ to the magnetic'.
+As anticipated, in this case the electric and electric' theories share the same range for $k$ (see footnote 1) .
+Since the theories cover the same regime, we conjecture that the $U(1)$ factor of both theories should decouple, thus, the electric and electric' theories are the same: $SU(\Nc)_{k}$.
+This theory has two magnetic duals.
+In order for them to correctly reproduce the IR dynamics of the electric theory, we need to ensure that their $U(1)$ levels match in the IR: we have to assign $U(1)$ level $\Nc-\Nf$ to the magnetic theory and $-\Nc+\Nf$ to the magnetic'.

-The matching of the low energy dynamics goes as follows: for the magnetic theory we integrate out $\tlambda$ and $\tpsi$ for $m_{\tlambda}>0$ and $m_{\tpsi}>0$, obtaining $U\left(-k+\frac{\Nc}{2}-\frac{\Nf}{2}\right)_{\Nc,\Nc}$, which is dual\footnote{Level-Rank duality for $SU$-$U$ groups is given by } to $SU(\Nc)_{k-\frac{\Nc}{2}+\frac{\Nf}{2}}$, while $m_{\tlambda}<0$ and $m_{\tpsi}<0$ leads to $U\left(-k+\frac{\Nc}{2}-\frac{\Nf}{2}\right)_{k+\frac{\Nc}{2}-\frac{\Nf}{2}, \Nc-\Nf}$.
+The matching of the low energy dynamics goes as follows: for the magnetic theory we integrate out $\tlambda$ and $\tpsi$ for $m_{\tlambda}>0$ and $m_{\tpsi}>0$, obtaining $U\left(-k+\frac{\Nc}{2}-\frac{\Nf}{2}\right)_{\Nc,\Nc}$, which is dual\footnote{Level-Rank duality for $SU$-$U$ groups is given by \cite{Hsin:2016blu} } to $SU(\Nc)_{k-\frac{\Nc}{2}+\frac{\Nf}{2}}$, while $m_{\tlambda}<0$ and $m_{\tpsi}<0$ leads to $U\left(-k+\frac{\Nc}{2}-\frac{\Nf}{2}\right)_{k+\frac{\Nc}{2}-\frac{\Nf}{2}, \Nc-\Nf}$.
 These theories cover the negative mass and the intermediate phase in the electric theory.
 The magnetic' covers the intermediate phase and the positive mass regime.
 The details are as follows: for $m_{\tlambda}>0$ and $m_{\tpsi}>0$ we obtain $U\left(k + \frac{\Nc}{2} - \frac{\Nf}{2}\right)_{k-\frac{\Nc}{2}+\frac{\Nf}{2},-\Nc+\Nf}$ as TQFT in the IR, which is level-rank dual to $U\left(-k+\frac{\Nc}{2}-\frac{\Nf}{2}\right)_{k+\frac{\Nc}{2}-\frac{\Nf}{2}, \Nc-\Nf}$.
 For $m_{\tlambda}<0$ and $m_{\tpsi}<0$, we obtain $U\left(k + \frac{\Nc}{2} - \frac{\Nf}{2}\right)_{-\Nc,-\Nc}$ which is dual to $SU(\Nc)_{k+\frac{\Nc}{2}-\frac{\Nf}{2}}$.
 It is important to note that both $SU(\Nc)$ theories are the expected ones from the electric side when integrating out the adjoint fermion and the flavour (for opposite mass signs).